VaZarei/Crypto_to_MySQL_online/README.md

 It's a project about dynamic fetch crypto data from yfinance in specific period to mysql , pull crypto data from mysql and edit them. in future :

 1- I will edit codes to become in MVC structure .
+(Model, View, Control)</br>
-(Model, View, Control) 2- I will send fetch data to google sheet and sync them online .
+2- I will send fetch data to google sheet and sync them online .</br>